badukaire/acct/README.md

 There are a few other features that can be useful.

-In case a file named `myTrip_saldoIni.txt` exists, it will be read and used as the initial saldo.
+In case a file named `ourTrip_saldoIni.txt` exists, it will be read and used as the initial saldo.
 This file has to be in the same format as the balance file (the output), so that it is easy to reuse balances of previous time periods.